ENIGMA-git/ENIGMA-FreeSurfer-protocol/cortical/README.md

       ./make_ENIGMA_QC_cortical_internal_webpage.sh /enigma/Parent_Folder/FreeSurfer/QC_cortical_internal/

-This script will create a webpage called ENIGMA_Cortical_QC.html in the same folder as your QC output.
-You can open the ENIGMA_Cortical_QC.html file in any browser, just make sure all of the .png files are in the same folder if you decide to move the ENIGMA_Cortical_QC.html file to a different location (like a local computer).
-Zoom in and out of the window to adjust the size of the images, or you can click on a subject’s file to see a larger version.
-To open the webpage in a browser in a Linux environment you can probably just type the following from the /QC_cortical_internal/ folder:
+This script will create a webpage called `ENIGMA_Cortical_QC.html` in the same folder as your QC output.
+You can open the ENIGMA_Cortical_QC.html file in any browser, just make sure all of the .png files are in the same folder if you decide to move the `ENIGMA_Cortical_QC.html` file to a different location (like a local computer).
+Zoom in and out of the window to adjust the size of the images per row, or you can click on a subject’s file to see a larger version.
+To open the webpage in a browser in a Linux environment you can probably just type the following from the _/QC_cortical_internal/_ folder:

       firefox ENIGMA_Cortical_QC.html